 Pressure canning is one of the most effective ways to preserve meat.
 Unfortunately, it is also one of the most intimidating methods, especially to new preppers.
 Most newbies think that pressure canning is very complicated but the truth is, it’s quite simple.

 The first step in pressure canning is preparing the meat.
 Make sure to cut them properly, trimming off the fat and any bones.
 According to the National Center for Home Food Preservation, there are two ways to prepare meat for canning, either through hot packs or raw packs.

 Hot packs are done by precooking the meat by roasting or stewing.
-You don't need to cook the meat all the way through; it just needs to be red and soft on the inside.
-Once done, it's placed in sterilized jars.
-Broth, meat drippings, water and a teaspoon of salt is then added to the mix.
+You don’t need to cook the meat all the way through; it just needs to be red and soft on the inside.
+Once done, it’s placed in sterilized jars.
+Broth, meat drippings, water, and a teaspoon of salt are then added to the mix.

 A raw pack, on the other hand, simply means filling the jars with raw meat pieces and a couple of tablespoons of salt.
 Once prepared, the jars are then placed in a pressure canner and processed for about an hour and a half.
 The canner seals the freshness in the jar, allowing for longer shelf life.

 Keeping Your Meat on the Hoof

-Another, less obvious way of “preserving” your meat is the tried and tested method of keeping them on the hoof.
+Another, less obvious way of “preserving” your meat is the tried-and-tested method of keeping it on the hoof.
 In other words, raising your own livestock.
 If you want fresh meat, or have limited ways to preserve your food, you might as well keep said meat alive until they are ready for consumption.

 However, raising livestock is not for the faint-hearted.

 This entails a lot more responsibility and resources.
-You have to consider what animals to raise, the space on where to raise these animals, what to feed them and how to take care of them, aside from the general upkeep.
-If you've got limited space, you can consider starting with ducks or chickens.
-These poultry can be raised with relatively little space and can provide you with meat and eggs.
+You have to consider what animals to raise, the space on where to raise these animals, what to feed them, and how to take care of them, aside from the general upkeep.
+If you’ve got limited space, you can consider starting with ducks or chickens.
+These animals can be raised with relatively little space and can provide you with meat and eggs.